connorjan/RISC-Assembler/README.txt

 	4. -h

 		Add this flag to indicate a Harvard Memory Architecture
-		Default: -v

 	5. -v

-		Add this flag to indicate a Von Neumann Memory Architecture
+		Add this flag to indicate a Von Neumann Memory Architecture (this is the default)
-		Default: -v

 	6. -o <name>